aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

 - Management or root AWS Organization account (the AWS Accelerator cannot be deployed in an AWS sub-account)
   - No additional AWS accounts need to be pre-created before Accelerator installation
 - Limit increase to support a minimum of 6 new sub-accounts plus any additional workload accounts
-- Valid configuration file, updated to reflect your deployment (see below)
+- Valid configuration file, updated to reflect your requirements (see below)
 - Determine your primary or Accelerator 'control' or 'home' region.
 These instructions have been written assuming `ca-central-1`, but any supported region can be substituted.
 - The Accelerator _can_ be installed into existing AWS Organizations - see caveats and notes in [section 4](#4-existing-organizations--accounts) below
-- Existing ALZ customers are required to remove their ALZ deployment before deploying the Accelerator.
+- Existing AWS Landing Zone Solution (ALZ) customers are required to remove their ALZ deployment before deploying the Accelerator.
 Scripts are available to assist with this process.
 Due to long-term supportability concerns, we no longer support installing the Accelerator on top of the ALZ.

 ## 2.2.
 Production Deployment Planning

 ### 2.2.1.
 General

 **For any deployment of the Accelerator which is intended to be used for real workloads, you must evaluate all these decisions carefully.
 Failure to understand these choices could cause challenges down the road.
-If this is a "test" or "internal" deployment of the Accelerator which will not be used for workloads, you can almost certainly leave the default config values.**
+If this is a "test" or "internal" deployment of the Accelerator which will not be used for workloads, you can leave the default config values.**

 ### 2.2.2.
 OU Structure Planning